-CONFIRMATION OF RESPONSIBLE PERSONS OF THE PUBLIC JOINT-STOCK COMPANY INVALDA INVL
+STATEMENT OF RESPONSIBLE PERSONS OF THE PUBLIC JOINT-STOCK COMPANY INVALDA INVL

-8 April 2024
+8 April 2025

-Following the Information Disclosure Rules of the Bank of Lithuania and the Law on Securities (Article 12) of the Republic of Lithuania, the management of Invalda INVL, AB hereby confirms that, to the best our knowledge, the enclosed Consolidated and Company's Financial Statements for 2023 are prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union, give true and fair view of the assets, liabilities, financial position and profit or loss as well as cash flows of Invalda INVL, AB and Consolidated Group.
-Presented Consolidated Annual Report for 2023 includes a fair review of the development and performance of the business and position of the company and the consolidated group in relation to the description of the main risks and contingencies faced thereby.
+Following the Information Disclosure Rules of the Bank of Lithuania and the Law on Securities (articles 12 and 151) of the Republic of Lithuania, the management of Invalda INVL, AB hereby confirms that, to the best our knowledge, the enclosed Consolidated and Company's Financial Statements for 2024 are prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union, give true and fair view of the assets, liabilities, financial position and profit or loss as well as cash flows of Invalda INVL, AB and Consolidated Group.
+Presented Consolidated Annual Management Report for 2024 includes a fair review of the business development and the results of operations, the position of the company and the consolidated group in relation to the description of the main risks and contingencies faced thereby.